developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 Key diff's in schema you'll see in oemconfig and here's what they mean to you **maybe a <u>screenshot</u> of McTool showing how a part of the schema is displayed**

-- Differences in Schema from others
+*  Differences in Schema from others
-- Nested Bundles
+*  Nested Bundles

-Oemconfig and schema is in every O device (except some of the earliest) including Hawkeye, **all** N devices have it.
+Oemconfig and schema is in every Oreo device (except some of the earliest) including Hawkeye, **all** N devices have it.

 -----